 Current legal version: 2026-04-08

-Before using Sentinel Wildlife, please review and accept the current Terms of Service and Privacy Policy, including the wildlife safety limitations described there.
+Before using HeyYote, please review and accept the current Terms of Service and Privacy Policy, including the wildlife safety limitations described there.

 Version 2026-04-10